 [Section 13 amended by No. 60 of 2006 s.
 111.]

-14. Digital signatures, entries etc. in parts of the Register or in graphics that are in digital medium
+14. Digital signatures, entries etc. in parts of Register or in graphics that are in digital medium

 If the Registrar is required or authorised under this Act to write on, sign, note, mark, record, initial, make an entry or statement on or endorse any part of the Register or any graphic that is in a digital medium the Registrar may do so by digital means.